 Key to Mr. Montoya’s successes is that his signature design elements are accurately reflected in all the products which he originates – whether furniture, area rugs, decorative fabric and other home décor.

 A client for more than 20 years, Concept Marketing Group provides management services and support for all apparel and home fashions products in Jessica McClintock’s portfolio.
-Concept Marketing Group is responsible for the daily management of Jessica McClintock’s existing licensees and for the active solicitation of new partnerships.
-We have generated and managed more than 30 license agreements in a variety of fashion and home categories for Jessica McClintock.
+We are responsible for the daily management of the existing licensees and for the active solicitation of new partnerships.
+We have generated and managed more than 40 license agreements in a variety of fashion and home categories for Jessica McClintock.